jakelever/isub/README.md

 This is a basic system for submitting jobs to the IDA OpenShift GPU cluster.
 It sets up a job on the cluster using a Docker image and connects to the file system so that your files are accessible.

+**isub should be used on the head-node of the GPU cluster.** You can SSH into the machine using tools such as [PuTTY on Windows](https://www.putty.org/) or the [SSH client in the terminal on Mac](https://www.servermania.com/kb/articles/ssh-mac).

 ## Installation

-Install using pip3 directly from this GitHub repo
+You must log into the head node to run isub commands using SSH.
+You can install it using pip3 directly from this GitHub repo

 ```
 pip3 install -U --user git+https://github.com/jakelever/isub.git